cyrusimap/cyrus-imapd/docsrc/imap/reference/manpages/systemcommands/squatter.rst

 **-a** to limit action only to mailboxes which have the shared */vendor/cmu/cyrus-imapd/squat* annotation set to "true".

 In the fourth synopsis, **squatter** runs in rolling mode.
-In this mode **squatter** backgrounds itself and runs as a daemon (unless **-d** is set), listening to a sync log channel (chosen using **-n** option, and set up using the *sync_log_channels* setting in :cyrusman:`imapd.conf(5)`).
-Very soon after messages are delivered or uploaded to mailboxes **squatter** will incrementally index the affected mailbox.
+In this mode **squatter** backgrounds itself and runs as a daemon (unless **-d** is set), listening to a sync log channel chosen using the **-n** option, and set up using the *sync_log_channels* setting in :cyrusman:`imapd.conf(5)`.
+Very soon after messages are delivered or uploaded to mailboxes **squatter** will incrementally index the affected mailbox (see notes, below).

-In the fifth synopsis, **squatter** reads a single sync log file and performs incremental indexing on the mailboxes listed therein.
+In the fifth synopsis, **squatter** reads a single sync log file and performs incremental indexing on the mailbox(es) listed therein.
 This is sometimes useful for cleaning up after problems with rolling mode.

 In the sixth synopsis, **squatter** reads *file* containing *mailbox* *uid* tuples and performs indexing on the specified messages.